Easy Slow Cooker Sugar Free Low Carb Dairy Free Fudge

 Slow Cooker method

-• Stir coconut milk, chocolate chips, vanilla, stevia and salt in a small 3 or 4 quart crock pot.
+• Scoop just the thick part from the can of coconut milk, save the rest for a smoothie, add chocolate chips, vanilla, optional stevia and salt in a small 3 or 4 quart crock pot.

 • Cover and cook on low 2 hours.